-- Courses are worth 5 credits per semester. - A full-time student who earns at least a 70% in each course will earn 35 credits per semester, and 70 per year. - Graduates earn a minimum total of 270 credits. - Any "F" grade receives no credit and consequently, the course must be remediated.
-Summer school may be used to correct a credit deficiency. - If a student earns an "F" grade in the fall semester of a yearlong course in Math or World Language, but subsequently earns a "C" or better in the spring semester of that same course, the Fall grade will retroactively be changed to a "D." - With prior written approval by Christian Brothers Administration, credits will be posted on a student's transcript if the credits have been earned at an accredited institution.
+Courses are worth 5 credits per semester.

+A full-time student who earns at least a 60% in each course will earn 35 credits per semester, and 70 per year.

+Graduates earn a minimum total of 270 credits.

+Any "F" grade receives no credit and consequently, the course must be remediated.
+Summer school may be used to correct a credit deficiency.

+If a student earns an "F" grade in the fall semester of a yearlong course in Math or World Language, but subsequently earns a "C" or better in the spring semester of that same course, the Fall grade will retroactively be changed to a "D."

+With prior written approval by Christian Brothers Administration, credits will be posted on a student's transcript if the credits have been earned at an accredited institution.

 Physical Education Requirements: All students are required to meet the CBHS requirement of 10 credits of P.E.
-Students may have 5 credits waived if they complete 2 seasons of any Christian Brothers sport or successfully complete the 4-Year MVPA program, or a 4-year Engineering program.
+Students enrolled in the graduating classes of 2026, 2027, and 2028 may have 5 credits waived if they complete 2 seasons of any Christian Brothers sport or successfully complete the 4-Year MVPA program, or a 4-year Engineering program.
+Students in the Class of 2029 may waive the 2nd semester of P.E. graduation requirement by completing 2 seasons of the same sport prior to the start of their Senior year.